« Adding custom dictionaries to ColorDict, a StarDict app on AndroidSolution for no vibration on iPhone 3GS »

 Fix for Filesystem 'devtmpfs' used by 'none' is not recognised as a valid filesystem

-Technical, Linux/Unix, 125 words English (AU) Bookmark and Share
+Technical, Linux/Unix, 125 words Bookmark and Share

 I’ve been getting the following warning from tiger via email,